 Deciding to go to treatment for substance abuse can definitely be life-changing for an addict.
 But sometimes the whole idea of what “rehab” is all about can be distorted by movie plots and celebrity rehab stories.

 While all substance abuse rehabs in Florida have a common set of treatments, each center is unique.
 Outcomes can be highly influenced mostly by the length of stay in the program.
 Short-term rehabs in Florida rarely work.
-The better rehabs will last several months, not a few days, since it takes that long to reteach them truth, positive thinking and motivations toward a successful future.
+The better rehabs will last several months, not a few days, since it takes that long to reteach them to live in truth, thinking positively, and work toward a successful future.

 Each drug or alcohol abuser has a different life experience with drugs and alcohol.
 What started the initial use and subsequent addiction can be quite different for each individual.
 So, unraveling it will often take different approaches and some initial counseling.

-Addictions are often triggered by a hurt or a void in the person’s life, so those must be dealt with at the same time or the addiction cannot be eliminated.
+Addictions are often triggered by an emotional or physical pain, or a void in the person’s life, so those must be dealt with at the same time or the addiction cannot be eliminated.
 Often called “dual-diagnosis” treatment, this work on the heart and soul is critical, but not a part of the treatment in all rehabs.

 Adult & Teen Challenge addiction treatment centers in Florida are faith-based, dual-diagnosis drug and alcohol addiction rehabs that serve adults who are entangled in substance abuse.
 We provide a structured and therapeutic environment in which the cycles of addiction are broken and replaced with essential skills for life.